swe0121/void-flapgame/README.md

 - questionable physics
 - somehow actually playable

+## mobile support

+this does NOT work properly on phones btw.

+tested it. found out the hard way.

+it technically has touch controls, but apparently that means absolutely nothing when you're trying to run the downloaded html files on android/ios.

+so yeah, laptop/desktop for now.

+might make a properly hosted version eventually so it actually works on phones.

+heavy emphasis on **might**.

 ## might add later

-might add more maps, different difficulties, more characters, new obstacles, effects, animations, and other random shit eventually.
+might add more maps, different difficulties, more characters, new obstacles, effects, animations, and whatever other random shit i think of.

-heavy emphasis on **might**.
+again, heavy emphasis on **might**.

-we'll see.
+no promises. we'll see.

-## final note

-if it works, it works.